kelsiliul/A-large-scale-multilabel-dataset-for-satellite-images/README.md

 Download raw osm files using `download_osms.py`
  > python download_osms.py

 This command will download all osm files in contiguous unites states.
 So 48 states+D.C. (no Hawaii and Alaska).

 :warning: When testing do not download all states.
 Instead edit the list in variable `states` before downloading.
+Also use a smaller state's osm file such as Delaware or Vermont to first test.

 Use the following comand to extract osm files.
 > bash unzip_osm.sh